dgroomes/redux-playground/README.md

 ## `redux-toolkit/`

-NOT YET IMPLEMENTED

 An implementation of the classic "Connect Four" game using Redux Toolkit.
+It features undo functionality.

 See the README in [redux-toolkit/](redux-toolkit/).